oslokommune/okr-tracker/README.md

 ```

 ### Using Github Actions
-To deploy the `master` branch for production, use the `Deploy to PROD` action, select the `master` branch and manually run the workflow.
-The following Github secrets needs to be configured if ran on another repository:
+To configure automatic deploy to Firebase Hosting on merge to `master` (triggered as part of the `pipeline-prod.yml` workflow), add the following secrets to your GitHub repository:

 * `ENV_FILE_PROD`: Contains a dumped copy of the production dotenv file.
 * `FIREBASE_PROJECT_ID_PROD`: The Firebase Project ID.
 * `FIREBASE_SERVICE_ACCOUNT_PROD`: Exported JSON key for a GitHub Actions specific service account created for deploying to Firebase Hosting.

+It is also possible to deploy the `develop` branch to a testing environment in Firebase Hosting, by manually trigger the workflow `Deploy to DEV`.
+For this workflow to work, add the following secrets to your GitHub repository:

+* `ENV_FILE_DEV`: Contains a dumped copy of the production dotenv file.
+* `FIREBASE_PROJECT_ID_DEV`: The Firebase Project ID.
+* `FIREBASE_SERVICE_ACCOUNT_OKR_TRACKER_TEST`: Exported JSON key for a GitHub Actions specific service account created for deploying to Firebase Hosting.

 ## Lint and fix